staqio/trustless-sdk-docs/android/gfm/trustless/com.trustless.requests.kyc.retrieveSteps.steps.wrapper/-field-manager/source.md

 the source of data for the field, could be: USER, INPUT, UNKNOWN, SDK, DOCUMENT

-where UNKNOWN is returned when server returned a new type that the SDK is not handling prompt the user to update the app
+where UNKNOWN is returned when server returned a new type that the SDK is not handling.
+Prompt the user to update the app